akkadotnet/Alpakka/Kafka/README.md

 ```

 ### Committable Consumer
-The `Consumer.CommittableSource` makes it possible to commit offset positions to Kafka.
+The `KafkaConsumer.CommittableSource` makes it possible to commit offset positions to Kafka.

 Compared to auto-commit this gives exact control of when a message is considered consumed.